Global Content Marketing Strategy Secrets to Help Your Content Shine

 Rather than copy and paste existing material from your original market, invest time in developing additional social media content with a unique angle.
 Just as each marketing message should conform to expectations and cultural needs, so should the accompanying social media posts.

 To fully integrate into international markets, a comprehensive social media outlet serves to connect to customers and promote products in a custom-tailored way.
-After all, according to a study by Common Sense Advisory, more than half of consumers consider information in their native language more important than overall price.
+After all, according to a study by CSA Research, more than half of consumers consider information in their native language more important than overall price.

 This is huge for businesses expanding their global reach because it tells us that connecting with our customers in their native language should come first, and the product second.
 By adapting to our target market’s needs and values, we’re poised to maintain profits and retain a larger customer base.